Frequently Asked Questions About PCCN Certification

 Which nurses are eligible to sit for the PCCN exam?

-The PCCN exam is for nurses who work at the bedside of acutely ill adult patients, in areas such as step-down or telemetry units (see list in second item above) — or in other units as appropriate.
+The PCCN exam is for nurses who work in direct care of acutely ill adult patients, in areas such as step-down or telemetry units (see list in second item above) — or in other units as appropriate.
 Final determination of eligibility is not based on unit type but on patient acuity, as patient placement varies by facility and bed availability.

 Should I take the PCCN exam or the CCRN exam?